point85/Shift/README.md

 # Shift
 The Shift library project manages work schedules.
 A work schedule consists of one or more teams who rotate through a sequence of shift and off-shift periods of time.
 The Shift project allows breaks during shifts to be defined as well as non-working periods of time (e.g. holidays and scheduled maintenance periods) that are applicable to the entire work schedule.
-This library is used in an OEE project that can be found at https://github.com/point85/OEE-Designer.
+This java library is used in an OEE project that can be found at https://github.com/point85/OEE-Designer.
+The Shift library is also available in C# at https://github.com/point85/ShiftSharp.

 ## Concepts